-EDU 5643-030 or 6643-030 - Early Steps Summer Practicum: Tier II Intervention for Beginning Readers
+EDU 5660/6960-030 - Introduction to Early Steps: Small Group Intervention for At-Risk Beginning Readers

-To determine if this 3-credit/no credit course (i.e., no letter grade) applies to your school district salary schedule or to your university education program, you must consult the appropriate district and/or university advisors.
+To determine if this 3 credit/no credit course (i.e., no letter grade) applies to your school district salary schedule or to your university education program, you must consult the appropriate district and/or university advisors.
 To earn credit, participants must satisfactorily meet the following criteria:

-- attendance requirements - provide current, cleared background check & youth protection training documentation - satisfactorily tutor student(s) or observe as directed, including implementation of feedback - conduct assessments as directed - participate in debrief/discussion of student progress - maintain professionalism as defined above throughout practicum
+- attendance requirements, - provide current, cleared background check documentation, - tutor student(s) or observe as directed, including implementation of feedback, - conduct assessments as directed, - participate in debrief/discussion of student progress, and, - maintain professionalism as defined above throughout practicum.